uLinck/cmec-project/README.md

-# cmec-project
+A website for the private school CMEC.
-a website for the private school CMEC
+Developer's: uLinck and uFleck